Citizens (Spanish political party): Funding

 A credit was requested for party funding in 2015 to Banco Popular Español, up to 2017 an IBEX 35 member.

 In 2017, the Court of Audit found irregularities in the accounting books of several political groups, Citizens among them.
 In respect of Citizens, the irregularities included illegal expenses for advertising on local television in 2015.

 Cs member Jorge Soler appeared in December 2017 on the TV3 debate Preguntes Freqüents, during which journalist Beatriz Talegón addressed him about the 2.1 million euros spent by Cs in the 21-D Catalan election campaign—higher than the budget spent by any other party on that election.
 Talegón inquired about the sources of this funding.
 Soler replied that this ample budget could be ascribed to the austerity of their party.

-European representation

-In the European Parliament, Ciudadanos sits in the Renew Europe group with six MEPs.